Kim Hea Kyung: Personal life

-In 1990, Kim Hye-kyung met Lee Jae-myung through a blind-date event.
-Kim's first impression of Lee was that he "wasn’t handsome and looked older."
+In 1990, Kim Hea Kyung met Lee Jae Myung through a blind-date event.
+Kim's first impression of Lee was that he "wasn't handsome and looked older."
 Lee later said that Kim was the third woman he met out of five blind dates and that he fell in love with her at first sight.
 On their fourth meeting, Lee proposed to Kim, but she initially refused.
 After Lee gave her six of his personal diaries, Kim agreed to marry him.
 The couple wed in March 1991, after seven months of dating.
 The couple has two sons, Dong-ho (born 1992) and Yoon-ho (born 1993).

 In 2025, Kim was diagnosed with otolithiasis.